Who owns the house? How criminals abuse the property market

 Who are the beneficial owners?

-Beneficial owners are the natural persons who – independently or together with another person, directly or indirectly – owns or exercises effective control of the legal person.
+Beneficial owners are the natural persons who — independently or together with another person, directly or indirectly — own or exercise effective control of the legal person.
 The legal person in the given example is a company.

-As demonstrated in the example above, criminals, such as Mr Z, may seek to use their illegally obtained funds to purchase property, motor vehicles or other high-end goods while they are making use of a corporate structure to camouflage their identity.
+As demonstrated in the example above, criminals, such as Mr Z, may seek to use their illegally obtained funds to purchase property, motor vehicles or other high-end goods while using a corporate structure to camouflage their identity.

-The Panama Papers highlighted how front companies and offshore structures were used to conceal the true beneficial owners of assets and where criminal beneficial owners set up shell or front companies which are controlled and used to disguise the source of illicit funds.
+The Panama Papers highlighted how front companies and offshore structures were used to conceal the true beneficial owners of assets, and where criminal beneficial owners set up shell or front companies controlled and used to disguise the source of illicit funds.

-It is for this reason that in terms of the FIC Act, accountable institutions such as estate agents are required to understand the beneficial ownership structure as part of their customer due diligence compliance obligations.
+It’s for this reason that in terms of the Financial Intelligence Centre (FIC) Act, accountable institutions such as estate agents are required to understand the beneficial ownership structure as part of their customer due diligence compliance obligations.

 Section 21B of the FIC Act explains the basis of the requirement to identify and take reasonable steps to verify beneficial owners.
 The FIC Act places an obligation on accountable institutions to identify the natural person who owns a controlling interest in the company (legal person).

+Should the second step not identify the natural person, the last step entails that the accountable institution must determine the natural people who exercises control over the management of the legal person.

-The Financial Action Task Force, the global body for setting standards on combating money laundering and terrorist financing, published best practices on beneficial ownership for legal people in October 2019.
-SA as a member of FATF subscribes to its standards.
+The Financial Action Task Force (FATF), the global body for setting standards on combating money laundering and terrorist financing, published best practices on beneficial ownership for legal people in October 2019.
+SA, as a member of FATF, subscribes to its standards.

 * Fictitious name and scenario used for illustrative purposes